saeid651/saeid651/README.md

 I am a Postdoctoral Associate with expertise in Machine Learning, Data Science, and Bioinformatics.
-I am mostly experienced with operational research to apply advanced analytical rigor, machine learning and statistical methods for complex problems with heterogenous large data types.
+I am mostly experienced with algorithm design to apply advanced analytical rigor, machine learning and statistical methods for complex problems with heterogenous large data types.
 In addition, I have a long history of experience in designing, building, forecasting, deploying, and maintaining machine learning models to increase efficiency, accuracy, and utility of internal data processing.

 ## Current Projects (WIP)